1. Home

 Compare quotes

-We'll show you a list of quotes from up to 431 trusted UK travel insurance providers.
+We'll show you a list of quotes from up to 431 travel insurance providers.
 Compare the policy details and prices to find the cover that's most suitable for you.

 Over 50s travel insurance is designed to meet the needs of travellers over the age of 50.
-Some insurers offer specialist policies, tailored to over 50s.
+Some insurers offer specialist policies, tailored to this age group.

-Standard travel insurance is available for over 50s.
-But, specialist over 50s policies might include additional cover that isn't typically available as standard with travel insurance.
+Standard travel insurance is available if you're over 50.
+But specialist policies might include additional cover that isn't typically included as standard with travel insurance.
 For example:

 • Higher cover levels